a2ankitrai/2KX7/Operating_System/operating_system.md

 **Action of Kernel to Context Switch Among Threads**

 The threads share a lot of resources with other peer threads belonging to the same process.
 So a context switch among threads for the same process is easy.
-It involves switch of register set, the program counter and the stack.
+It **involves switch of register set, the program counter and the stack**.
 It is relatively easy for the kernel to accomplished this task.

 **Action of kernel to Context Switch Among Processes**